 Tanzanian Sign LanguagePrint

-Historically, schools for the deaf used different sign languages.
-More recently, Tanzanian sign language was standardized by the Tanzania Association for the Deaf (CHAVITA) which is attempting to use it in most schools for the deaf.
+Historically, schools for the deaf used different sign languages, and some schools teach only speech and lip-reading.
+More recently, Tanzanian sign language was standardized by the Tanzania Association for the Deaf which is attempting to use it in most schools for the deaf.
 Primary schools for deaf children since 1963.
 About 5% of deaf children attend school.